Eyes are a revealing facial feature that conveys our emotions. Sagging or baggy eyelids can leave you looking tired and older than you feel.

 The first two days after surgery, Dr. Hove aggressively advocates for the use of ice packs to limit swelling and bruising.
 There is usually minimal discomfort, with most of our patients just taking Tylenol by day two.
-Patients will return to our practice serving the Philadelphia area for periodic checkups to monitor the progress of recovery.
+Patients will return to our practice serving the Main Line area for periodic checkups to monitor the progress of recovery.

 First Few Weeks